KaeliDalton/mmc6278-9-9-dalton-kaeli/INSTRUCTIONS.md

-# MySQL Project Starter
+# MongoDB Project Starter

 (**NOTE:** View a rendered version of this file in VS Code with `ctrl-shift-v` or `cmd-shift-v`)

 &nbsp;
 ## Introduction

-This is folder contains a starter project template for an application that uses Node, Express, Handlebars, MySQL.
+This is folder contains a starter project template for an application that uses Node, Express, Handlebars, and MongoDB.
 The starter code implements basic authentication and organizes files and concerns according to the Model View Controller pattern.

 &nbsp;
 ## Setup